Xy16-5/OSGIS-week4/lab/lab2/README.md

 on the class github account.
 Simply make a request for the data and log the successful result to console. *Remember to use AJAX!*

+Once you see the data and have managed to log it via console, use that data along with your knowledge of Leaflet to plot markers corresponding to all entries you've downloaded.

 Hint: github allows you to view the raw (unstyled) version of any file.
 Use this to find the appropriate URL for AJAX, otherwise you'll grab the HTML document which contains the *styled* JSON.
 This is not what we want!